hamishdickson/jobs5/README.md

 First, ensure you have node.js up and running on your machine.
 Then go to jobs5/app and run 'npm install'

-Your app should now be running on [localhost:3000](http://localhost:3000/).
+Run node server.js and the app should now be running on [localhost:3000](http://localhost:3000/).

 The port can be changed in app/config.js